adaltas/esgf-2020-fall-bigdata/modules/09.devops/lab.md

   - Chose the **"Public"** option
   - Click on **"Create repository"**

-4. Link local and remote repositories:
+4. Link the local and remote repositories:

 ```bash
 git remote add origin YOUR_REPOSITORY_URL